rafecolton/docker-builder/Documentation/enqueueing-a-build.md

 behavior is to respond immediately (value: `false`).
 Set this to `true` to wait for a response until after the build, tag, and push phases are all complete.
+* `bobfile / type: string` - the path, relative to the top of the repo, to the `Bobfile` to use for the build